 Go for a nice long walk.
 On Christmas Day we are mostly busy busy and stuck in the house.
 If the weather is reasonable, a good long walk on Christmas Eve is a great way to tire the kids out.
 It’s good to get some fresh air and burn off a few calories in anticipation of the feast to come.

-More organised people will have bought tickets to a panto or a Christmas show like Elf The Musical.
+More organised people will have bought tickets to a panto or a Christmas show.
 Going to a show together can be a really special way to spend Christmas Eve as a family.